-- Regulation 73(1) (termination of contracts) provides that contracting authorities must ensure that every public contract they award contains provisions enabling the authority to terminate the contract where: - the contract has been subject to a substantial modification which would require a new procurement procedure further to regulation 72(9); - the contractor ought to have been excluded further to regulation 57; and - where there is a serious infringement of the obligations under the Treaties and the Public
+Regulation 73(1) (termination of contracts) provides that contracting authorities must ensure that every public contract they award contains provisions enabling the authority to terminate the contract where:

+- The contract has been subject to a substantial modification which would require a new procurement procedure further to regulation 72(9). - The contractor ought to have been excluded further to regulation 57.